kubevault/kubevault/docs/vaultserver.md

 ### MySQL

-Contain the informations to use MySQL as backend storage in vault.
+Contains required information to use MySQL as backend storage in vault.
 Vault documentions about MySQL can be found [here](https://www.vaultproject.io/docs/configuration/storage/mysql.html).
   ```yaml
   backendStorage:
     mySQL: